Mountain View High School (Mountain View, California): Classes

 The high school holds an open enrollment policy: any student may register for any class being offered at the school, regardless of a student's grade.
 Mountain View High, like most Bay Area schools, offers all 8 of the AP advanced STEM classes.
 Environmental Science AP and Psychology AP were added as class options for the academic year of 2013–2014.

 Athletics

 MVHS Athletics is part of Central Coast Section (CCS), which governs High School Athletics from San Francisco to King City, and the California Interscholastic Federation (CIF).
-The school sponsors the following interscholastic teams for young men and women: basketball, cross country, golf, soccer, swimming & diving, tennis, track & field, football, volleyball, badminton, lacrosse, wrestling, and water polo.
+The school sponsors the following interscholastic teams for young men and women: basketball, cross country, golf, soccer, swimming & diving, tennis, track & field, football, baseball, volleyball, badminton, lacrosse, wrestling, and water polo.